aleksa-sukovic/syndroid-desktop/README.md

 - It was written as an assignment project for `Advanced Programming Techniques` course.

-- If you havent already, please read my README file for my [Syndroid Mobile](https://github.com/aleksa-sukovic/syndroid-mobile) project since it is related to this project.
+- If you haven't already, please read my README file for my [Syndroid Mobile](https://github.com/aleksa-sukovic/syndroid-mobile) project since it is related to this project.

 Few sample images are shown `below`.